Manan1107/EasExpo/README.md

 # EasExpo – Stall Rent Management System

 EasExpo is an ASP.NET Core MVC application that fulfils the SRS for a stall rent management platform.
-It supports three roles—Admin, Stall Owner, and Customer—and demonstrates role-based dashboards, booking workflows, and mock payment processing.
+It supports three roles—Admin, Stall Owner, and Customer—and delivers role-based dashboards, booking workflows, and Razorpay-backed online payments.

 ## Features